fred144/fred144.github.io/menu/research.md

 ----
 ### Cosmology

 One of my ongoing projects is to study structural formation in the early universe -- particularly, star clusters -- by running radiation hydrodynamics simulations on supercomputers.
-The movie below (more movies can be found [here](https://terpconnect.umd.edu/~fgarcia4/cosmology/halo_D/)) shows the formation of the first star clusters in a low mass dwarf galaxy at high redshifts for different assumed gas-to-star conversion efficiencies, $f_*$.
+The movie below (more movies can be found [here](https://terpconnect.umd.edu/~fgarcia4/cosmology/halo_D/)) shows the formation of the first star clusters in a low mass dwarf galaxy at high redshifts for different assumed star formation efficiencies (SFE).
 For more details, see the preprint

 >Garcia, F., Ricotti, M., Sugimura, K., and Park, J., “Star Cluster Formation and Survival in the First Galaxies”, submitted to MNRAS, [arXiV](https://arxiv.org/abs/2212.13946)